 In leadership roles in Prosperity Now’s Savings & Financial Capability team from 2012-2015, Ms. Griffin oversaw Prosperity Now's work in the area of savings and financial security, including matched savings accounts that enable low-income children, adults and families to build assets.
 She has led Prosperity Now’s work to scale asset-building strategies within other large systems, such as TANF, Head Start, child welfare, child support, public health and other social services.
 She designed and launched the Campaign for Every Kid’s Future to scale children’s savings accounts across the country.
-Ms. Griffin was named the Vice President for Programs in February 2015.
-She also currently serves on Capital One Bank’s Community Advisory Council, the American Cancer Society’s National Advisory Council on Health Equity, and Neighborhood Trust Financial Partners’ Board of Directors.
+She currently serves on Capital One Bank’s Community Advisory Council, the American Cancer Society’s National Advisory Council on Health Equity, and Neighborhood Trust Financial Partners’ Board of Directors.

 Ms. Griffin has spent her entire career focused on financial inclusion and helping low-income families build and manage wealth.
 Prior to joining Prosperity Now, she worked internationally in the microfinance field, providing technical assistance to organizations in a dozen countries in Asia, Africa and Eastern Europe.
 As part of her work at Grameen Foundation, Ms. Griffin launched and managed the Solutions for the Poorest group to help design and provide appropriate financial services to over 500,000 families in India, Ethiopia and the Philippines and oversaw the East and Southeast Asia portfolio for the Foundation.
 She worked extensively on policy environments for effective microfinance sectors while at the IRIS Center at the University of Maryland.
 She has also served as an adjunct faculty member at the Johns Hopkins School of Advanced International Studies (SAIS) and is widely published in the microfinance field.